 Universal life policies allow you to access the accumulated cash value through withdrawals or loans.
 Withdrawals permanently reduce your cash value and death benefit.
 Policy loans charge interest but don't require repayment during your lifetime.
 Outstanding loans reduce the death benefit your beneficiaries receive.

-MoneyGeek evaluated Columbus Life using a baseline profile of a 40-year-old male nonsmoker in average health buying $500,000 in coverage on a 20-year term.
-Rate data comes from collected quotes across different profiles and coverage amounts.
-The MoneyGeek score is based on affordability (50%), customer experience (30%) and coverage options (20%).
+MoneyGeek scored Columbus Life using rate data for our baseline profile of a 40-year-old male nonsmoker in average health seeking $500,000 in coverage on a 20-year term.
+The MoneyGeek Score weights affordability at 50%, customer experience at 30% and coverage options at 20%.
+Customer experience ratings draw from customer reviews, J.D.
+Power life insurance study scores, AM Best financial strength ratings and NAIC complaint indexes.

 - Columbus Life Insurance Company.
 "Life Insurance Products."
 Accessed March 31, 2026.